Log Blocks Tab

 1. Fields

-• ID: Block id in Crazyflie
+• ID: Block ID on the Crazyflie

-• Name: Block name in client
+• Name: Block name in the client

 Timestamp,pm.vbat